trilitech/tezos-developer-docs/docs/overview/index.md

 At its core, Tezos is a worldwide network of computers called _nodes_, which anyone can run.
 The nodes all run the _Tezos protocol_, which is software that controls how the nodes communicate and agree on what to do.
 The result is a _decentralized_ computing platform that no one person or entity can control.

+## Scope of this site and other Tezos documentation

+Several sites provide information about different parts of the Tezos ecosystem.
+This site includes:

+- [Tutorials](/tutorials) that can help you start using Tezos
+- Conceptual information about how Tezos works in general, its basic features, and how the development process works

+For more details on installing, using, or contributing to the platform, see the Octez documentation at https://tezos.gitlab.io/index.html.

+For interactive learning material (including exercises) about Tezos concepts, the underlying technology, application development, and the ecosystem, see https://opentezos.com.

+For other sources of information, see [Other resources and technical support](/overview/resources).

 ## What can I do with Tezos?